 Taking Their Medleycation

 It should be noted that the Beatles were a band that, throughout their career, often experimented with the Medley format.
 Paul and John would often have written half a song each, with one a chorus and the other verses, which would be combined to form medleys, such as 'Baby You're A Rich Man' and 'I've Got a Feeling'.
-The Anthology albums contain medleys of other people's songs that they sang when rehearsing and most notably the Beatles' final recorded album, Abbey Road, consists of a long medley on Side B. The album Love also contains many medleys created from various Beatles songs, which was released with the Beatles' blessing.
+The Anthology albums contain medleys of other people's songs that they sang when rehearsing and most notably the Beatles' final recorded album, Abbey Road, consists of a long medley on Side B. The album Love also contains many medleys created from various Beatles songs and was released with the Beatles' blessing.

 Startling: The Legacy

 While undeniably the song is extremely cheesy, on the whole it is mostly harmless and fun.
 For many, particularly those behind the iron curtain, it has been a gateway song into the Beatles work, introducing their songs to new generations and those for whom listening to the Beatles was previously illegal.
-While not the song that many would have chosen to represent Western culture and music in the late 20th century to those living in oppressive Communist societies, inexplicably that was a role it found itself playing.
+While not the song that many would have chosen to represent Western culture and music in the late 20th Century to those living in oppressive Communist societies, inexplicably that was a role it found itself playing.

 Bookmark on your Personal Space